ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 measurement values are not equivalent then the verifier SHALL report an error and stop validation processing.

-### Accepted Claims Set Initialisation
+### Accepted Claims Set Initialization

-The Accepted Claims Set is initialised with cryptographically verified Evidence from the Attestation Environments.

-> A CoRIM profile MUST describe:
->
-> * How evidence is converted to a format suitable for appraisal
+The Accepted Claims Set is initialized by copying Evidence claims from the authenticated Attester's Target Environments into the Verifier's Accepted Claims Set.
+By default, all Attester claims are allowed, unless disallowed by Reference Claims that do not satisfy appraisal checks.

-{{sec-dice-spdm}} provides information on how evidence collected using DICE and SPDM is added to the Accepted Claims Set.
+{{sec-dice-spdm}} provides information on how DICE and SPDM Evidence is reformatted into CoMID schema compliant expressions before being added to the Accepted Claims Set.

+Other Evidence formats may require format translation before being added to the Accepted Claims Set.
+A CoRIM profile, see {{sec-corim-map}}, may be used to define an Evidence translation function.

 ## Accepted Claims Set extension using CoMID tags